kilobaik/az-func-zip-deploy/README.md

 ## Solution

+> _**Hint:** Docker must be installed and running on the development machine first._

-To solve the issue, we need to build the dependencies on the OS used by our **Azure Function App**.
+To solve the issue, we need to build the dependencies on the OS used by our Azure Function App.
-This could be done of course using [Docker](https://docs.docker.com) relying on the `mcr.microsoft.com/azure-functions/python` image (all supported azure function images could be found [here](https://hub.docker.com/_/microsoft-azure-functions)).
+This could be done of course using [Docker](https://docs.docker.com) relying on the `mcr.microsoft.com/azure-functions/python` image _(all supported azure function images could be found [here](https://hub.docker.com/_/microsoft-azure-functions))_.

 So, step-by-step solution is as following: